DavidBindloss/au-postcodes/README.md

 Returns the current md5 hash of the entire postcode object.
 Useful for versioning.

 ## Hosting

-I've got this server running @ `https://au-postcodes.herokuapp.com/` - you can test all the end points there.
+I've got this server running at [https://au-postcodes.herokuapp.com/](https://au-postcodes.herokuapp.com/) - you can test all the end points there.